MicrosoftDocs/azure-docs/articles/machine-learning/preview/overview-what-is-azure-ml.md

 It also includes Microsoft's own open source technologies, such as [Microsoft Machine Learning Library for Apache Spark](https://github.com/Azure/mmlspark) and Cognitive Toolkit.

-In addition, you also benefit from some of the most advanced, tried-and-true machine learning technologies developed by Microsoft that are designed to solve on large-scale problems.
+In addition, you also benefit from some of the most advanced, tried-and-true machine learning technologies developed by Microsoft designed to solve on large-scale problems.
 They are battle-tested in many Microsoft products, such as:

 - Windows
 - Bing